 3. Seek support from a family member, close friend, counsellor or support group.
 Confronting intense grief is always best explored within a safe environment being supported by another on your journey.

-Recognizing and facing the un-grieved losses and the hidden grief within our own lives helps us begin to address our suppressed sorrow in order to accept it, feel it and process it.
+Recognizing and attending to the un-grieved losses and hidden grief within our own lives helps us begin to address our feelings of sorrow in order to process them and better equip ourselves to face life’s changes and crisis moving forward.

 Moving through loss and allowing the natural and necessary journey of grief to unfold is one of the scariest, yet freeing experiences we face in life and we’re all better off accepting it than resisting it.